Jump to Recipe Print Recipe

-If you’re not sure what Pocky is, it’s a very famous and classic Japanese snack that’s a bit like a thin bread/cookie stick coated in chocolate.
-You can find Pocky basically anywhere in Japan and even in most other countries in the world.
-However, in Australia they’re a lot more expensive than they are in Japan so to save money and have fun, you can make them yourself by following this easy recipe!
+Pocky is a very famous snack, that’s a bit like a long thin pretzel (or a tiny bread stick) that’s coated in chocolate.
+You can find Pocky basically anywhere in Japan, and even in most other countries in the world.
+However, in Australia they are a lot more expensive than they are in Japan, so to save money and have fun, you can make them yourself by following this easy recipe!

-- 75 g Plain flour
+- 150 g Plain flour

-- ½ tbsp Sugar
+- 1 tbsp Sugar

 - A pinch of salt

-- 23 g Unsalted butter
+- 50 g Unsalted butter

-- 1 and ½ tbsp Milk
+- 3 tbsp Milk

-- Add all the dry ingredients into a food processor and pulse one or two times.
+Add all the dry ingredients into a food processor and pulse one or two times.